|

 Further commissions followed from individual bands, various band associations and the BBC, for whom he three times won the EBU New Music for Band Competition (with Slipstream, Skyrider and Orient Express).
 He has written for brass band championships in New Zealand, Switzerland, Holland, Australia and the UK, including three times for the National Finals at the Royal Albert Hall, and his test pieces are constantly in use wherever brass bands can be found.

 A close association with banding in Japan led to a commission (Celebration) from and eventual recording of his music with the Tokyo Kosei Wind Orchestra.
 This opened the door worldwide to his wind band music and led to several commissions, particularly from the United States.
-In 1996 the US Air Force Band commissioned and recorded Dance Movements, which won the prestigious Sudler Prize in 1997.
+In 1996 the U.S. Air Force Band commissioned and recorded Dance Movements, which won the prestigious Sudler Prize in 1997.
 In 2005 Music of the Spheres won the National Band Association/William D. Revelli Memorial Band Composition Contest.

-His conducting and adjudicating activities have taken him to most European countries, Scandinavia, Australia, New Zealand, Japan and the USA.
+His conducting and adjudicating activities have taken him to most European countries, Scandinavia, Australia, New Zealand, Japan and the United States.
 He runs his own publishing company, Anglo Music Press, which he formed in May 2000.
 In September 2000 he was awarded the Iles Medal of the Worshipful Company of Musicians for his services to brass bands.

 Works for Winds